Common Chinese Architecture

 Chinese imperial roof decorations or roof-figures (檐獸 / 檐兽) are small statuettes placed along the ridge, near the corner, in a line only on official buildings (palaces, government buildings, and some temples).
 These are usually made of glazed ceramic and form an outward marching procession.
 Highest possible status imperial roof decoration – man riding bird, nine beasts, immortal figure and dragon.
 At the tail of the procession will be an imperial dragon, representing the authority of the state.
 At the head of the procession will be a man riding a Phoenix.
 In between will be mythical beasts.
 The number of beasts indicates the importance of the duties performed within the building.
-The maximum number of beasts is nine which ONLY appears on the Hall of Supreme Harmony, being the throne hall and therefore the building with the highest status in the entire empire.
+The maximum number of beasts is nine which ONLY appears in architecture form on the Hall of Supreme Harmony, being the throne hall and therefore the building with the highest status in the entire empire.

 Doorway Ghosts Blocks

 Highly superstitious, Chinese place these so that ghosts do not enter the house, there is always a ledge/hurdle at the bottom of the door which stops ghosts going inside, since apparently ghosts slide, and cannot lift their feet.
 Also, traditionally men will step through with their left foot first, and women with their right.
-These ghost blocks can either be permanent or removable (so deliveries can be wheeled through), and typically made of wooden beam or stone.
+These architecture ghost blocks can either be permanent or removable (so deliveries can be wheeled through), and typically made of wooden beam or stone.

 Doorway Ranking Posts

 The number of posts above the door are used to symbolise the status of the person who lived inside, up to a maximum of 12 for the emperor.
 Typically you will see even numbered Ranking Posts – either 2 (low level official) or 4 (high level official) – but occasionally you will find a single Ranking Post or other odd numbered ones.
-Look for them in Hutongs and older structures.
+Look for them in the architecture of Hutongs and older structures.

 Door & Gate Studs

 The main entrances to ancient palaces, temples and mansions have doors with studs arranged in rows.
-Like other decorations on traditional buildings, the studs served to indicate ranks in the feudal hierarchy.
+Like other decorations in architecture on traditional buildings, the studs served to indicate ranks in the feudal hierarchy.
 For example, all the doors and gates used by the emperor have 9 x 9 studs, as the number 9 represented the supremacy of the monarch.
 Other titled personages, princes and barons had fewer studs on their gates.